 I'm not sure who I need to speak to can I ask you?

 Yes you can.
 If I'm not the person to answer your query I'll point you in the right direction.
-You can also ask the SIP on the ground floor of the Geoffrey Manton building for help or advice with who to contact.
+You can also ask the Student Hub on the ground floor of the Geoffrey Manton building for help or advice with who to contact.

 I want some advice about some really basic study skills stuff... ?